 – You can protect your skin bacteria from the outside by using fewer products, avoiding harsh treatments and maintaining your skin’s acidic pH.

 Want to learn more?
-Get your copy of my book, The Happy Skin Solution
+Get your copy of The Happy Skin Roadmap.

 Fiona Lawson is a former national magazine editor turned registered nutritionist and acne specialist.
 She holds a BANT-registered qualification in Nutritional Therapy, and she is currently working towards her MSc in Nutritional Medicine.